Auckland man finds piece of plastic in his takeaway pizza

 "I want people to be careful when they get takeaways," he said.
 "I had food poisoning a week ago from eating out."

-Sharma, who's definitely having a homecooked meal tonight, says recent experiences have put him off ordering food online.
+The man, who's definitely having a homecooked meal tonight, says recent experiences have put him off ordering food online.

 The Herald has reached out to The Food Hut for comment.